on line since 2012, is mainly dedicated to architecture and urbanism. It is not a site conceived only for

 formalism.
 So it is a matter to define an architectural language for contemporary life.
 It's a question of raising the qualitative level of common building

-THIS IS POSSIBLE
+ALL THIS IS POSSIBLE

-only by following the high road of
+only by following the mother road of

 continuous architectural research.
 Since we are always talking about organic

 architecture.
-There are no shortcuts.
+There are no shortcuts, at least for us.

 We stop here, at the doors of a future